AlibabaCloudDocs/hologram/intl.en-US/Product Introduction/Terms.md

 ## Account management

 Hologres is deeply integrated with the Alibaba Cloud account system.
 Hologres accounts include Alibaba Cloud accounts and RAM users, as described in the following table.
 When you grant permissions on a Hologres instance to Alibaba Cloud accounts and RAM users, you must use their logon accounts or account IDs.
-For more information, see [\#d7e67](#d7e67) and [\#d7e168](#d7e168).
+For more information, see [Logon account](/intl.en-US/User Authorization/Account overview.md) and [Account ID](/intl.en-US/User Authorization/Account overview.md).

 |Account type|Description|
 |------------|-----------|